Vanille-N/ray_tracer/README.md

 pub struct Rhombus {              // derives Copy, implements build as a method
     pub a: Vec3,                  // One angle
-    pub u: Vec3,                  // <──┬── Three wedges of the Rhombus (actually a Parallelepiped) pub v: Vec3,                  // <──┤
+    pub u: Vec3,                  // <──┬── Three wedges of the Rhombus (actually a Parallelepiped, a.k.a.
+Rhomboid) pub v: Vec3,                  // <──┤
     pub w: Vec3,                  // <──┘
     pub texture: Texture,